-Guidelines for the OCUFA Fellowship in Higher Education Journalism
+Guidelines for the Mark Rosenfeld Fellowship in Higher Education Journalism

 Deadline for applications

 There is a marked shortage of informed investigative reporting on Canadian higher education issues in the Canadian media.
-The Ontario Confederation of University Faculty Associations (OCUFA) Fellowship is intended to help address this gap, and support those wishing to pursue in-depth journalism on higher education.
+The Ontario Confederation of University Faculty Associations (OCUFA) Mark Rosenfeld Fellowship in Higher Education Journalism is intended to help address this gap, and support those wishing to pursue in-depth journalism on higher education.
 Applicants with insightful, imaginative, and innovative perspectives on a wide range of higher education issues are encouraged to apply.

 Design and requirements

-The Fellowship is valued at $10,000 for one year and administered by OCUFA.
+The Fellowship is valued at $10,000 and administered by OCUFA.
 The first half of the Fellowship is payable at the start of the project and the second half upon completion of the project.
-The Fellowship winner will have to complete and publish and/or broadcast the investigative research project within a year of being granted the Fellowship, and a six-month interim progress report will be required.
+The Fellowship winner will have to complete and publish and/or broadcast the investigative research project within a year of being granted the Fellowship.
+A short interim progress report will be required if the project has not been published and/or broadcast within the first six months of the Fellowship.
 OCUFA will not exercise any editorial control or judgment over the project.

 The Fellowship is intended to cover the costs involved in research and reporting, hired equipment, and travel.
 If requested, OCUFA will help identify and cover the costs for mentorship from an appropriate senior journalist to help guide the applicant through to the publication and/or broadcast of the project.

-All publication and/or broadcast of the work funded by the Fellowship will cite financial support from the OCUFA Fellowship in Higher Education Journalism.
+All publication and/or broadcast of the work funded by the Fellowship will cite financial support from the OCUFA’s Mark Rosenfeld Fellowship in Higher Education Journalism.
 Published work will remain the intellectual property of the Fellowship winner, but OCUFA reserves the right to publish the project in OCUFA’s journal of higher education, Academic Matters (both online and in print), and in the promotion of the Fellowship.